fermyon/workshops/wasm-and-containers/workshop/02-running-in-a-container.md

 ```

 You can push this image to a remote registry using `docker push`, if you want to be able to use this in other places.

-## 2. Using Docker Compose

-TODO Section to run Redis and the Spin container together...

 ## More information about Runwasi